jwashin/jsonrpc2-dart/README.md

 - Import the server library
 - Create a class implementing the service methods for a particular endpoint.
+- Either
+  1. Decode the request to String from (UTF-8) character set.
+  2. Parse the JSON from the String.
+  3. Using the *jsonRpcExec* method, dispatch the request to an instance of the service class.
+  4. Stringify the (usually, a JSONable object) response.
+  5. Usually, return the response (in UTF-8).
+- or
+  1. Decode the request to String (from UTF-8).
+  2. Using the *jsonRpc* method, dispatch the request to an instance of the service class.
+  3. Encode the response (to UTF-8) and usually, return it.

-- Associate the url, the request, jsonrpc, and the class. (we use start.dart for this example.)
+- Associate the server end-point, the string, jsonrpc, and the class. (we use start.dart for this example.)

         import 'package:start/start.dart';
         import 'package:jsonrpc2/jsonrpc_service.dart';
+        import 'dart:async';
+        import 'dart:convert';

+        doJsonRpc(request, instance){
+          var rq = request.input;
+          Future<String> resp = UTF8.decodeStream(rq).then((stream) => jsonRpc(stream,instance));
+          return resp;
+        }

         class MyService{
            some_method(arg1,arg2)=>return_something_with(arg1,arg2);